Thomasville, Alabama: Economy

 Downtown Thomasville in 2008, looking west up Wilson Avenue.

 The economy of Thomasville is largely based on retail trade and the service sector, with the city serving as a regional commercial hub.
 Its trade area is much larger than is indicated by its small population.

-In 2000, the U.S, Census Bureau recorded that 58.5% of the population was in the work force with 20.6% of families and 23.5% of the population living below the poverty line, including 31.9% of those under age 18 and 25.2% of those age 65 or over.
+In 2000, the U.S., Census Bureau recorded that 58.5% of the population was in the work force with 20.6% of families and 23.5% of the population living below the poverty line, including 31.9% of those under age 18 and 25.2% of those age 65 or over.
 The median income for a household in the city was $26,549, and the median income for a family was $32,476.
 Males had a median income of $32,212 versus $21,319 for females.
 The per capita income for the city was $14,916.

 Education

-Thomasville has its own public school system, the Thomasville City School System, that includes Thomasville Elementary with an enrollment of 676 students, Thomasville Middle with 535, and Thomasville High with 448.
+Thomasville has its own public school system, the Thomasville City Schools, that includes Thomasville Elementary with an enrollment of 676 students, Thomasville Middle with 535, and Thomasville High with 448.

 Thomasville Elementary School is one of three schools that make up the Thomasville City School System.
 It is located at 300 Quincy Ingram Street in Thomasville, Alabama.
 TES was established in its current location in 1988.
 The gymnasium and lower wing were added in 1990.
 Then in 1997, the kindergarten wing was added.
 Thomasville Elementary teaches Pre-K through fourth grade.
 It serves approximately 500 students on a daily basis.
 There are currently three pre-k classes, four kindergarten classes, five first grade classrooms, four second grade classes, five third grade classes, and four fourth grade classrooms.
 It has fifty four faculty/staff to best meet the needs of our students.

 Thomasville City Schools meet 100% of Alabama's accountability goals in all three schools.

 Thomasville is also home to a campus of Coastal Alabama Community College.
-Coastal Alabama Community College is a state-supported, fully accredited, comprehensive two-year college serving southwest Alabama with its main campus in Atmore, The Academy at the Fairhope Airport, Bay Minette, Brewton, Fairhope, Gilbertown, Gulf Shores, Jackson, Life Tech Center, Monroeville and Thomasville.
+Coastal Alabama Community College is a state-supported, fully accredited, comprehensive two-year college serving southwest Alabama with its main campus in Atmore, The academy at the Fairhope Airport, Bay Minette, Brewton, Fairhope, Gilbertown, Gulf Shores, Jackson, Life Tech Center, Monroeville and Thomasville.